The federal rule changes November 2, 2026

 The Timing Trap: How UCC-1 Liens Appear After Purchase

 Understanding the sequence of events is critical to avoiding this common pitfall.
-The UCC-1 lien doesn't exist when buyers purchase the home — it's created later when solar is added after closing.
+The UCC-1 lien doesn't exist when buyers purchase the home.
+It's created later when solar is added after closing.

-Step 1: Home Purchase
+Home Purchase

 Buyer purchases a Florida home without solar panels.
 Title search is clean.
 No UCC-1 liens exist at closing.

-Step 3: Lease Selection
+Lease Selection

-Because mortgage options are no longer available post-purchase, buyer chooses a solar lease or PPA as the only accessible financing path.
+Because mortgage options are no longer available post-purchase, the buyer chooses a solar lease or PPA as the only accessible financing path.

-Step 4: UCC-1 Filing
+UCC-1 Filing

-Step 5: Later Discovery
+Later Discovery

-Homeowner discovers the UCC-1 lien months or years later when attempting to refinance, obtain home equity financing, or sell the property.
+The homeowner discovers the UCC-1 lien months or years later when attempting to refinance, obtain home equity financing, or sell the property.

 This timeline reveals why the problem is so widespread.
 The lien doesn't exist during the home purchase when title searches occur.
 It's created afterward, through a separate transaction that many homeowners don't fully understand until it creates obstacles to their financial flexibility.